 Listed Buildings are protected for the national interest because of their architectural or historical significance.
 Listed Building status is applied to preserve and protect the unique and best examples of the countries rich traditional heritage for future generations.
-Without the strict permission of a planning authority, a listed building is not allowed to be altered in any way, shape or form.
+Without the strict permission of a planning authority, a listed building in England is not allowed to be altered in any way, shape or form.

 Small repairs and maintenance work is usually acceptable as long as it doesn’t alter the historical aesthetic of the building.
 If an individual was to proceed on alterations to a listed building without the required planning permission then the individual is at risk of facing criminal proceedings and the cost of undoing the work will be covered by the guilty party.